 The reason is that you upset the equilibrium by living in contradiction to your natural flow.

-A Little Tip for How to Find Balance in Life
+A Little Tip on How to Find Balance in Life

-As you may see one of the things that upset the balance is when we’re reactive to situations.
+As you may see, one of the things that upset the balance is when we’re reactive to situations.
 Rarely, reactiveness brings any positive fruits.
-On the contrary, we let ourselves to get swept away by the occurring issues and add more turbulent energy to it.
+On the contrary, we let ourselves get swept away by the occurring issues and add more turbulent energy to it.

 Another area to focus on is to attune yourself to your inner balance.
 It’s a matter of mindfulness and recognizing the thoughts or behaviors that don’t serve us and then stop them at the beginning.

 I believe that how to find balance in life is a matter of self-mastery.
 It requires time and effort because we train ourselves to see the reactive patterns and become aware of how we manage our energy.